Atousa-Kalantari/Microlensify/README.md

 ## Citation

-If you use Microlensify in your research, please cite it appropriately.
+If you use **Microlensify** in your work, please cite it.

+A journal paper is coming soon — citation details will be updated here once published.

+In the interim, feel free to reference this repo: https://github.com/Atousa-Kalantari/Microlensify

+We'd love your support — please give us a ⭐ on GitHub!

 ---